jupyter/docker-stacks/pyspark-notebook/README.md

 2. Open a Python 2 or 3 notebook.
 3. Create a `SparkContext` configured for local mode.

-For example, the first few cells in a Python 3 notebook might read:
+For example, the first few cells in the notebook might read:

 ```python
 import pyspark